 You have two options to avoid editing your website live:

 Build On a Staging Environment

 Many hosts offer staging environments.
-My particular host of choice for Thrive Themes hosting is WPX.
+My particular host of choice for Thrive Themes hosting is Bigscoots.
 They offer a simple one-click to create a staging environment, and a one click to push that staging environment live.

 Import a Theme Design from Another Website

 Similar to a staging environment, Thrive Theme Builder allows you to export and import your themes from one website to another.
 This extremely simple process takes seconds and will bring over the templates, images used in the templates, color choices, typography, etc. This is my method of choice rather than dealing with staging environments.

 Note: I am currently developing free and premium Thrive Theme Builder themes for distribution.
 Please feel free to let me know what types of theme designs you'd like to see and I'll prioritize those for you.

 Configuring Templates in Thrive Theme Builder

 Walking through the site wizard is fairly straight forward, but many of my clients are noticing that things can be come a little less clear after they've chosen their logo, colors, and fonts.
 Now it's time to edit the templates, and for many people this part becomes overwhelming.

 I plan to release more in-depth articles on each of the templates as well as making edits to templates in the future, but for now I'd like to briefly go through the three most important templates that will satisfy most people's immediate theme needs.